 3. Find your sweet spot

 Leveraging your response to ‘why an employer would employ me’ will help you find your sweet spot.
-By identifying what it is you are the most passionate about, and which you have the most natural talent to do, you then need to find opportunities to do it.
+Identify what it is you are most passionate about, and what you have the most natural talent to do, you then find opportunities to do it.
 That is your sweet spot.

 TOOL: COP model

-In areas where you have competency and passion, but no opportunity – that’s a hobby.
-If you have the competency and an organisational need exists but you lack passion, then it’s going to be a chore.
+Where you have competency and passion, but no opportunity – it’s called a hobby.
+If you have competency and an organisational need exists, but you lack passion, then it’s going to be a chore.
 If there is an organisational need and you have passion, but no competency, then you are a rookie.
 But where they all intersect is the sweet spot – the area in your life/career where you will be at your very best, and the most fulfilled.
-Competency and opportunity are easier to find or create but passion is hard to formulate.
+Competency and opportunity are easier to find or create, but passion is hard to formulate.

 4. Set short-term professional goals